Systematic Literature Review: Quantum Machine Learning and its applications: Results

 \subsubsection{Quantum generative adversarial networks (QGAN)}

 In these papers \cite{Situ2020a,Liu2021,Anand2021}, a quantum version of the Generative Adversarial Network (GAN) \cite{Goodfellow2014} is proposed.
 The input data to the discriminator are the sampled data pairs from the classical training set, where $y$ represents the conditional variable.
-The generator obtains the conditional variables and the probability distribution of various samples in training set through $\ket{y}$.
-Subsequently, the classical discriminator is trained with the training set data and the samples from the quantum generator, whose output feeds back to the quantum generator Fig. \ref{fig:16_from_Liu2021}.
+The generator obtains the conditional variables and the probability distribution of various samples in the training set through $\ket{y}$.
+Subsequently, the classical discriminator is trained with the training set data and the samples from the quantum generator, whose output feeds back to the quantum generator [fig:\ref{fig:16_from_Liu2021}].

 At the beginning of the training, all parameters of the quantum circuit and the binary classification neural network are given random initial values.
-During the training process, the generator and the discriminator parameters are alternately optimized.
+The generator and discriminator parameters are alternately optimized during the training process.
 The discriminator simultaneously judges the training data and the data sampled from the quantum generator.

 The generator's ability to match the actual distribution is improved by repeating the circuit in the quantum computing device.
-Optimisation of the generator and discriminator parameters must be performed iteratively until the generator can reconstruct the state distribution of the training set.
+Optimization of the generator and discriminator parameters must be performed iteratively until the generator can reconstruct the state distribution of the training set.

-Regarding the quantum generator circuit design, a PQC is generated implementing single-qubit gates that are used to perform the rotation of the qubits, as well as multi-qubit gates mainly perform the entanglement between the qubits.
+Regarding the quantum generator circuit design, a PQC is generated by implementing single-qubit gates that are used to perform the rotation of the qubits, as well as multi-qubit gates mainly perform the entanglement between the qubits.

 The gates $R_{x}$ and $R_{z}$ being defined as: